YuriiZdyrko/elixir_concurrency_cheatsheet/theory/gen_stage_consumer_supervisor.md

 A supervisor that starts children as events flow in Can be used as the consumer in a GenStage pipeline.
+It's called ConsumerSupervisor because it acts as a Consumer (has a subscribe_to option) and is not intended to supervise Consumers.
+Producers, Task or other OTP modules can be started from it.

 Can be attached to a producer by returning `:subscribe_to` from `init/1` or explicitly with `GenStage.sync_subscribe/3` and `GenStage.async_subscribe/2`.